Sheffield RUFC: Age Grade

-The Mini and Junior Section of the Rugby Club has witnessed considerable success for over the past thirty years.
-Indeed, there are over three hundred and fifty boys and girls from across the full spectrum of the city registered with the section and this represents the largest age-grade section in the North of England.

-Many of the young players have achieved representative honours and during the last season over thirty players were selected to represent their district (South Yorkshire) and above (County).
-Embracing the diversity agenda, Sheffield RUFC is committed to continuing and improving its Mini and Junior Section and will continue to see home nurtured players progress into representation within the four senior teams and hopefully beyond.
+Some of the young players have achieved representative honours and during the last season over thirty players were selected to represent their district (South Yorkshire) and above (County).
+Sheffield RUFC is committed to continuing and improving its Mini and Junior Section and will continue to see home players progress into representation within the four senior teams and beyond.

 Juniors and Minis

 Sheffield RUFC provide rugby union at every level.

 Boys

 SRUFC have a boys team at every level from under 7s to under 17s.
 Many of the boys go on to represent county and above at their respective age groups.
 Once junior level has finished most will move on to the Colts or one of the senior teams.